UniversalDependencies/docs/treebanks/he_htb/he_htb-feat-HebExistential.md

 ## Treebank Statistics: UD_Hebrew-HTB: Features: `HebExistential`

 This feature is language-specific.
-It occurs with 1 different values: `True`.
+It occurs with 1 different values: `Yes`.

 539 tokens (0%) have a non-empty value of `HebExistential`.
 13 types (0%) occur at least once with a non-empty value of `HebExistential`.